mrakhman/diary_app/README.md

 # diary_app

-### React + Firebase app for ppersonal diary
+### React + Firebase app for personal diary

-Has lot to be improved: security issues, bootstrap design, output sorting
+Has lot to be improved: security issues, bootstrap design, output sorting or classification